bpptkg/chart-studio-legacy/README.md

         try_files $uri $uri/ /index.html = 404;
     }

-In order to build the project, ChartStudio needs to read Git commit to mark build revision.
+In order to build the project, Chart Studio needs to read Git commit to mark build revision.
 It may not work if you compile the source code without including Git history, i.e. downloading the source code instead of cloning.